 Obama shakes hands with Cuba’s Castro at Mandela memorial

-President Barack Obama on Tuesday shook hands with Raul Castro, leader of America's Cold War foe Cuba, in a rare gesture at the memorial service in South Africa for Nelson Mandela.
+US President Barack Obama on Tuesday shook hands with Raul Castro, leader of long-time Cold War foe Cuba, at the memorial service in South Africa for Nelson Mandela.

-The United States maintains a five-decades-old embargo against the communist island nation, which Havana says has cost the economy $1.1 trillion and have only limited ties owing to the iron-fisted rule of the Castros.
+The United States maintains a five-decade-old embargo against the communist island nation, which Havana says has cost the economy $1.1 trillion.

 Vehemently anti-Castro Cuban-Americans make up a sizable portion of voters and political donors in Florida, a battleground state where US presidential elections can be won or lost.

-It was unclear whether Tuesday’s gesture would significantly thaw relations.
-In 2000, then president Bill Clinton shook the hand of Fidel Castro at the UN General Assembly in New York.
+It is unclear if Tuesday’s gesture will significantly thaw relations.
+In 2000, then President Bill Clinton shook the hand of Fidel Castro at the UN General Assembly in New York.

 There was no picture of the moment and the White House initially denied it had occurred.

 Havana and Washington have not had diplomatic relations since 1961, two years after Fidel Castro came to power in the Cuban revolution.